supersuryaansh/barely-pm2/README.md

 # Barely-PM2

-This module provides a simple interface to manage processes using PM2 (Process Manager 2) in Node.js or Bare applications.
+This module provides a simple interface to manage processes using PM2 (Process Manager 2) in Node.js applications.
 It allows you to create, start, stop, list, and delete processes with ease.

 ## Installation